CALL – 0800 246 5668 – Adept UK – Surveyor

 If you are a house-owner and invite a damp-proofing company to inspect your home for dampness problems, the damp surveyor will inevitably confirm that confirm that you do have a damp problem which can be cured with a new chemical damp-proof course.

 Damp-proofing companies and surveyors, often members of the Property Care Association (PCA), also use electrical moisture meters and they are likely to solemnly declare the presence of rising damp in a report which usually states : “Random tests were carried out with a moisture meter to both internal and external wall at ground level.
-At the time of our inspection, high levels of dampness were obtained in the following areas… It is our opinion that these high levels of dampness found at the base of the aforementioned walls are attributed to rising dampness due to the absence of an effective damp proof course’.

 The Property Care Association has published two leaflets with very similar titles.
 On is entitled ‘The use of moisture meters to establish the presence of rising damp’ and the other ‘Establishing the Presence of Rising Damp’ and both state that “moisture meters do not provide a percentage reading of the moisture content since readings may vary from material to material” and that “the electrical method does not give a direct reading of moisture content” but despite this guidance and proof that moisture meters are not calibrated for use on plaster most PCA members rely solely on the use of moisture meters to diagnose rising damp.